How common are headaches?

 Q: How common are headaches?

 A: Headaches are extremely common.
-The most common type of headache is the "Tension Type Headache".
-Available data suggest that in developed countries, Tension Type Headache affects two-thirds of men and over 80% of women.
-Less well recognized is the toll of the chronic daily headache: up to one adult in 20 has a headache every – or nearly every – day.
+Nearly everyone has a headache occasionally.
+When they occur repeatedly, they are a symptom of a headache disorder.
+The most common headache disorder is tension-type headache.
+In developed countries, tension-type headache affects over one third of men and over one half of women.
+Recent studies suggest the same in developing countries.
+Less well recognized is the toll of headache disorders characterized by very frequent headache: up to 1 adult in 20 has a headache every – or nearly every – day.